jonathanreveille/project3_OC/README.md

 0. Clone this project if you wish to play.

-1. First of all, first you need to **install pipenv** , and then launch
+1. First of all, first you need to **install pipenv** , and then launch each other steps
-*`pipenv install`
+*`pipenv install` (install all requirements)
-*`pipenv run python macgyver`
-You are now ready to play, just one more step.
+*`pipenv shell` (activate virtual env)
-This will install all *requirementes* needed for this project.
+This will install all *requirements* needed for this project.
 The advantage of pipenv is that it is cross-platform.
 It is recommended by the official documentation.
+You are now ready to play.
+*`python -m macgyver` (launch the game pygame)

 ### Launch the game
 #### In terminal mode :